Purpose of Negative Pressure Rooms

 Negative Pressure in Isolation Rooms

-A negative pressure isolation room is commonly used for patients with airborne infections like COVID-19.
-According to the CDC, a patient known to have contracted the coronavirus can spread it person-to-person.
+A negative pressure isolation room is commonly used for patients with airborne infections.
+Although COVID-19 is currently not considered to be an airborne disease, according to the CDC, a patient known to have contracted the coronavirus can spread it person-to-person.
 This means between people who are in close contact with one another (within about 6 feet), or through respiratory droplets produced when an infected person coughs or sneezes.

 Positive Pressure Rooms